icasr/I3/README.md

 ICASR Integration Engine Whitepaper
 ===================================
-The ICASR Integration Engine (IIE) is both a standard to define how individual Systematic Review Apps interact and a proof-of-concept implementation.
+The ICASR Integration Engine (I3) is both a standard to define how individual Systematic Review Apps interact and a proof-of-concept implementation.

-The IIE represents an attempt to define the integration between different Systematic Review apps with an aim to entirely automating the communication between these individual stages.
+The I3 represents an attempt to define the integration between different Systematic Review apps with an aim to entirely automating the communication between these individual stages.